big-unibo/STGraph-evaluation/README.md

 Tests' results data which will then be available in the `/data` folder and appended to previous experiments' results.

+#### WARNING
+Tests on the "big" dataset take a considerate amount of resources, in terms of both storage and time.
+We reccomend to run such tests on different machines to parallelize the workload.

 #### Reproducing scale-out tests

 Scale-out tests are not directly reproducible through Docker.